AzureInnovationDay/Infra4AI/Securerag.md

     - "appservice" : dedicated to the Web app Service using the 10.0.2.0/24 prefix
     - "vms" : dedicated to the jumphost VM using the 10.0.1.64/27 prefix

-To create a virtual network, you can refer to this documentation : https://learn.microsoft.com/en-us/azure/virtual-network/quick-create-portal.
+To create a virtual network, you can refer to this documentation : [Create a Virtual Network](https://learn.microsoft.com/en-us/azure/virtual-network/quick-create-portal).

 The following procedure creates a virtual network with a resource subnet, an Azure Bastion subnet, and an Azure Bastion host.